-Resource management activities include the preservation, maintenance and enhancement of the stock of natural resources and therefore the safeguarding of those resources against depletion."
+Resource management activities include the preservation, maintenance, and enhancement of the stock of natural resources and therefore the safeguarding of those resources against depletion.

-The full breakdown of these two classifications of environment activities is set out in Eurostat's EGSS Practical Guide.
+The full breakdown of these two classifications of environment activities is set out in Eurostat's EGSS Practical Guide, "Environmental goods and services sector accounts - Practical guide - 2016 edition".

-NACE Rev. 2 classification.
+NACE Rev. 2 classification